Colorectal Cancer Screening

 A colonoscopy involves preparation prior to your screening appointment.
 Your specialist will provide you with detailed directions that generally include not eating for at least 12 hours before the procedure and drinking plenty of water.
 After you’ve been sedated, one of our experienced specialists inserts a long tube with a camera into your colon to search for polyps and cancer.
 If polyps are present, they can be removed immediately.

 Learn More About Colon Cancer Screenings

 Contact your primary care practitioner at 1-800-BASSETT to see if you are due for a colorectal cancer screening test.
-The Cancer Services Program also offers take-home colon cancer screening kits to make colon cancer screenings more accessible to members of our community.
+If you are uninsured or underinsured, contact the Cancer Services Program to find out if you may be eligible for free colon cancer screening.

 Bassett Healthcare Network provides life-saving colon cancer screenings in Herkimer, Oneonta, Little Falls, Cobleskill, Cooperstown, and other locations across Central New York.